daft2/whitelister/README.md

 Whitelist dApp built with Next, ethers, and web3module

-Whitelist smart contract for 10 addresses built with solidity & hardhat
+Whitelist smart contract for maximum of 10 addresses built with solidity & hardhat

 This is a training by creating a Whitelist dApp to finish learnweb3 course for sophomore track